-Bodybuilders need tans because darker skin shows off muscle cuts better.
-And those of us who don't really need suntans still want them, because a nice even tan makes us look vigorous, active…healthy.
+Why an article about suntans and tanning?
+Bodybuilders need tans because darker skin shows off their cuts better.
+Those of us who don’t really need suntans still want them.
+Why?
+Because a nice even tan makes us look vigorous, active…healthy.

-As a report from The Dermatology Foundation notes, skin cancer increases in incidence the closer the population lives to the equator, with those who are of fair skin and light eyes the most vulnerable.
-Reduced sun exposure will reduce the risk of skin cancer — and the seeming attractiveness of having a tan must be balanced with the awareness that, the deeper your tan is now, the sooner you will get wrinkles in the future.
+As a report from The Dermatology Foundation notes, skin cancer increases in incidence the closer the population lives to the equator.
+Typically, with those who are of fair skin and light eyes the most vulnerable.
+Reduced sun exposure will reduce the risk of skin cancer.
+The seeming attractiveness of having a tan must be balanced.
+You should have the awareness that a deep tan leads to wrinkles in the future.

-The good news: It is never too late to protect your skin from the sun — and there are safe ways to get a tan, thanks to the new science of sunscreens.
-What's more, studies now reveal that the skin literally repairs itself over time, so even a man who spent all of his teen years and twenties basking in the sun each summer can save his skin by starting to protect it in his thirties.
+There’s good news!
+It’s never too late to protect your skin from the sun.
+There are safe ways to get a tan, thanks to the science of sunscreens.
+What’s more, studies now reveal that the skin literally repairs itself over time.
+Even a man who spent all of his teen years and twenties basking in the sun each summer can save his skin.
+The key is by starting to protect it in his thirties.

-Dermatologists tell us that sun exposure is not simply a matter of lying on the beach, but of playing tennis, going to the ballgame or walking to and from the office.
-Men who are regularly exposed to the sun should use a light, lotion-based sunscreen as an aftershave balm.
-The throat, chest, ears, and the backs of the hands (where age spots often first appear) should all be protected — as should the top of a bald head.
+Dermatologists tell us that sun exposure is not simply a matter of lying on the beach.
+It’s also playing tennis, going to the ballgame or walking to and from the office.
+Men who are regularly exposed to the sun should use a light, lotion-based sunscreen.
+Use it as an aftershave balm.
+The throat, chest, ears, and the backs of the hands (where age spots often first appear) should all be protected.
+Also, the top of a bald head.
 Look for a product that contains PABA, zinc oxide or titanium oxide.

-Since it takes a while for a sunscreen to sink into the skin, it's best to put one on 15 minutes to half an hour before going outdoors.
-It also makes sense to stay out of the sun between 10 am. and 2 p.m., when two-thirds of the day's ultraviolet rays reach the earth.
+It takes a while for sunscreen to sink into the skin.
+Therefore, it’s best to put it on for 15 minutes to half an hour before going outdoors.
+It also makes sense to stay out of the sun between 10 am. and 2 p.m.
+Why?
+That’s when two-thirds of the day’s ultraviolet rays reach the earth.

-How to choose a sunscreen: You need to know your SPFs (the abbreviation for Sun Protection Factor, which most companies now use to label their sun products).
+You need to know your SPFs.
+That’s the abbreviation for Sun Protection Factor, which companies use to label their sun products.
 The SPF ratings range from 2 to 15 (usually 2, 4, 6, 8,10 or 15).
-The number indicates the strength of the sunscreen, that is, how much longer you can stay in the sun with it than without it and not get burned.
-The important point is that while sunscreens protect you from much of the sun's damage, they do not prevent you from getting a tan.
-The tan you get with a sunscreen will often take longer to achieve, but it will also be a longer-lasting tan, and be less likely to peel unattractively, as a sunburn often does.
+The number indicates the strength of the sunscreen.
+That is, how long you can stay in the sun and not get burned.
+Sunscreens protect you from much of the sun’s damage.
+Still, they do not prevent you from getting a tan.
+The tan you get with sunscreen will often take longer to achieve.
+It will also be a longer-lasting tan.
+Finally, it will be less likely to peel unattractively, as a sunburn often does.

-A product with a SPF of 2, for example, will allow you to stay in the sun twice as long as you could otherwise.
-Two is the lowest SPF typical of "dark-tanning oils" and offers absolute minimal protection.
-If you are someone who burns easily, wearing an SPF of 2 is not going to help you.
+An SPF of 2 means you can stay in the sun twice as long as you could otherwise.
+Two is the lowest SPF typical of “dark-tanning oils”.
+They offer the absolute minimal protection.
+Are you someone who burns easily?
+Then wearing an SPF of 2 is not going to help you.
 You will simply get a bad burn in ten minutes rather than in five!

-The SPF you need depends on two basic factors: how easily you burn, and how much sun exposure you have had already.
-A suntan offers some (although not that much) protection against burning ultraviolet rays.
-Contrary to popular belief, having dark or black skin does not make you immune to sun damage.
-It may take the sun longer to wreak havoc on your skin, but you won't be able to totally avoid its ill effects.
+Choosing the right SPF is important for suntans and tanning.
+The SPF you need depends on two basic factors.
+First, how easily do you burn?
+Second, how much sun exposure you have had already.
+A suntan offers some, but not much, protection against burning ultraviolet rays.
+Contrary to popular belief, dark or black skin doesn’t make you immune to sun damage.
+It may take the sun longer to wreak havoc on your skin.
+Not to mention, you won’t be able to totally avoid its ill effects.

 The critical point in choosing your SPF is to use a stronger one during the first few days you’re in the sun.
 Most men do the opposite, trying to get as much sun as possible in the first few days at the beach or on vacation.
 Yet the first two or three days are the time when you can get badly sunburned, because you have no protection.
 It takes the body a few days to build up its natural defense of added pigment (or melanin) in the skin.
 Even if you don’t begin to look tan for a while, don’t let that lull you into thinking you are not getting any sun.
 Rushing things will just result in a bad burn.